Credit: SaskParks

 Visit Pick-you-own Farms

 Who doesn’t enjoy berries?
-Go for fun-filled berry picking at the Very Berry Farm.
+Go for fun-filled berry picking at the Clutter Farm.
 Check the dates for opening hours before planning your trip.

 Explore Sukanen Ship Pioneer Village & Museum

 Learn about the man who built a ship on the prairies at the Sukanen Ship Pioneer Village & Museum.
-Explore the Pioneer village, the Diefenbaker Homesteads and the Sukanen Ship.
-Around 1 h drive from downtown Regina.
+Explore the Pioneer village, the Diefenbaker Homesteads, and the Sukanen Ship.
+Around a 1 h drive from downtown Regina.

 Have Fun at Katepwa Beach